Skip to content

 Michael Waters Poetry Prize

-A prize of $5,000 and publication by SIR Press is awarded annually for a collection of poetry written in English.
+A prize of $6,000 and publication by SIR Press is awarded annually for a collection of poetry written in English.
 All entries are considered for publication.
-Michael Waters is the final judge.
-Entrants receive a one-year subscription to Southern Indiana Review.

 Contest mailing address (for inquiries and print entries):